Leica M11 Long-Term Review: The Best M Camera To Date

 Leica M11 Settings

-Let's talk about how I've been using this camera.
-This camera typically sits in aperture priority mode, where the camera will decide the ISO and shutter speed for me.
-When the light starts to dip, I may fix the shutter speed to 1/125 to get the shot I'm looking for and let the ISO respond as needed.
+Let's discuss how I've been using this camera.
+It typically operates in aperture priority mode, where the camera decides the ISO and shutter speed for me.
+When the light starts to dip, I may set the shutter speed to 1/125 to get the shot I'm looking for and let the ISO respond as needed.

 On top of this, I've set up several custom profiles that I can tap into depending on where I'm using this camera.
 Whether it's bright outside, overcast, off-camera flash, or in the cover of night, I customize settings like ISO ceiling, exposure mode, JPEG profile, and even sensor resolution to work best for where I'm capturing.